 If you thought walking on water was impossible, Transpac Marinas is here to prove it isn’t.
 The company is a leader in designing and manufacturing custom floating docks and wave attenuation systems to withstand the world’s most severe marine environments.
-Over a decade ago, Transpac knew their industry was headed in a new direction, as technological advancements progressed, and their customer’s needs were increasing in complexity.

 As innovative thought-leaders, the Transpac team knew they needed to implement a system that could evolve to meet their customer’s demands.
 They realized they had to look outside of their team and beyond their current Autodesk reseller to stay at the forefront of their industry.

 “KETIV had an appreciation and understanding for what we were trying to do and knew what we were up against as a small business.”

 Upon a recommendation and sitting in on KETIV’s Autodesk Virtual Academy (AVA), a free online weekly training webinar, Transpac discovered KETIV.
 Prior to signing an agreement, Transpac found themselves on a remote session with the KETIV Lifeline Support Team.
 Ben Eddy, a Transpac Marinas designer explains, “KETIV had an appreciation and understanding for what we were trying to do and knew what we were up against as a small business.”
 This mutual understanding of Transpac’s needs, made the new partnership an obvious choice, Ben elaborates, “The switch was very easy, smoother than expected.
 I expected it to be more cumbersome and time consuming, but KETIV’s ability to support us was more than we could have asked for.”
 Initially, Transpac was concerned that a new design and manufacturing partner would require more resources than they could afford to extend, but KETIV’s guidance and support empowered Transpac to make a series of bold and innovative changes.